Events

 Invite your friends and members of your faith community to join us!

-Mark your calendars for PBG Lobby Day at the Capitol March 11th (8:00AM-Noon)
+Join us at Lobby Day at the Capitol, March 11th (8:00AM-Noon)

 About Us...
 Presbyterians for a Better Georgia is a nonpartisan public policy advocacy coalition made up of PCUSA congregations and nonprofit partners.
 Learn more about our partnership and how you can join us by visiting our website at www.p4bg.org.

-Thanks to 2024 Lobby Day participants!
+Recap of 2024 Lobby Day

 A group of 45 PBG supporters met early at Central Presbyterian Church to prepare to go to the Capitol.
 Elizabeth Appley, PBG's public policy advocate briefed us on key issues and introduced several legislators who addressed the group.
 Special thanks to Rep. Kasey Carpenter (R-Dalton), Sen. Kim Jackson (D-Atlanta), Rep. Betsy Holland (D-Atlanta). and to our advocate, Elizabeth Appley.